Mahsa419/Final-HTML-Project/README.md

-# FinalHTML Project
+# Final HTML Project
 This is my final project for HTML class called "My Personal Info Hub".
 IT includes:
 -Home page
 -About me page
 -Contact page with form
 -Gallery page
-Created by Mahsa Rasouli
+:Created by Mahsa Rasouli